CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cities with the lowest auto insurance rates in Minnesota
+Minnesota cities with the lowest auto insurance rates

-The table below shows a list of cities in Minnesota with the most affordable car insurance rates.
+Find below a list of Minnesota cities with the lowest car insurance rates.

 CityFull coverage annual rates